aselshall/rm/README.md

 | B+ | 87% to 89.99% | C | 73% to 76.99% | F | Below 60% |
 | B | 83% to 86.99% | C- | 70% to 72.99% |

-### Assessment plan (100%)
-- Participation: 50%
-- Research project presentation: 25%
-- Research project proposal: 25%
+### General notes
+- Grades Due from Faculty by noon Tuesday, 16 December 2025
+- If you are falling behind, consult the academic calendar for the last day to drop: [https://www.fgcu.edu/academics/academiccalendar/](https://www.fgcu.edu/academics/academiccalendar/)
+- Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

-### Participation
+### Participation Assessment
-For participation assessment, students are expected to:
+For participation assessment, students must document the following activities in the [Participation Log](https://aselshall.github.io/rm/hw/participation):

-- Watch recorded videos and fill-out exit tickets and [participation log](https://aselshall.github.io/rm/hw/participation)
+- Watch recorded videos and complete exit tickets.
-- Complete the survey at the end of each module meaningfully to provide instructor with constructive feedback and suggestions
+- Complete all participation activities described in the recorded videos.
+- Complete all reading assignment activities.
+- Complete all presentation activities.

-These form the majority of your participation grade.
+These activities form the majority of your participation grade.

 ### Report and Presentation Assessment

-- Effective time management is key for success in this course.
-For example, students who request additional final proposal reviews, need to do this at least one week before the final submission deadline to allow for meaningful feedback.
+- **Plan Ahead:** Effective time management is essential.
+Students requesting final proposal reviews must do so **at least one week before** the deadline to allow meaningful feedback.
-- Last-day requests should be limited to specific and legitimate questions, not for reviewing entire proposal or resolving issues stemming from ignored feedback throughout the semester.
+- **Last-Minute Requests:** Requests made on the final day should be limited to specific, legitimate questions—not full proposal reviews or issues caused by ignoring prior feedback.
-- Teamwork is a key skill and the student is expected to engage with the instructor and advisor as collaborative team members.
+- **Professional Collaboration:** Treat the instructor and research supervisor as collaborative team members, engaging constructively.
-- Your grade will reflect your professional attitude and professional maturity during the course including addressing instructor feedback constructively and showing steady improvement.
-- All written work is expected to be polished and professional.
-Clarity of expression, organization of materials, absence of typographical errors, correctness of grammar and spelling, and other communication skills are considered in evaluating written assignments.
-- All work must be fully referenced with source material following proper citation format according to The American Geophysical Union style.
+- **Professionalism and Growth:** Grades reflect professional attitude, maturity, responsiveness to feedback, and demonstrated improvement over the semester.
+- **Written Work Quality:** All submissions must be polished, well-organized, clear, and free from grammatical, spelling, and typographical errors following the [proposal assignment](https://aselshall.github.io/rm/hw/proposal-hw) and [proposal rubric](https://aselshall.github.io/rm/hw/proposal-rubric)
-- All oral presentations are expected to be well-organized, practiced, professional, and with appropriate graphical or visual aids.
+- **Presentation Quality:** Oral presentations should be well-organized, practiced, professional, and supported with effective visuals or graphics following the [presentation assignment](https://aselshall.github.io/rm/hw/presentation-hw)
-- Your work will be assessed based on rubrics posted on Canvas, peer-student feedback, and instructor observations.
+- **Assessment Basis:** Work will be evaluated using posted rubrics, peer feedback, and instructor observations.

 ## Course Policies

 ### Generative AI Policy